lucidrains/CoLT5-attention/README.md

 - [ ] create a variant of CoLT5 for high resolution feature maps (image attention) - then try out for diffusion
 - [ ] in the cross attention scenario, support for routing token that first queries the source tokens, before retrieving from memories
 - [ ] make flash attention compatible
+- [ ] allow for multi-headed routing (multiple routing tokens), only for key-values

 ## Citations